waimea-igdaikee/programming-project-level-3/docs/test-results.md

 ### Test Data Used

 - Valid inputs (moving left when there is an unlocked room to the left, down when there is an unlocked room below, etc)
+- Boundary inputs.
+I will navigate through all areas of the map including the far ends of the map and all scenes with literal 'boundaries' (walls).
 - Invalid inputs:
     - Trying to move into a room that does exist, but is locked
-    - Trying to move somewhere that doesn't exist, e.g. off the map or into a wall.
+    - Trying to move somewhere that doesn't exist, e.g. off the map or into a wall.T

+I will run 2 tests - test 1 will check that valid and invalid inputs are correctly handled, and test 2 will check that all scenes in the map can be reached, including the far ends of the map and any bounded scenes.

-### Test Result 1
+### Test 1 Result 1
 ![failedMovement.gif](screenshots%2FfailedMovement.gif)

 This first test failed before I had even got to testing invalid inputs.
 The issue is that the vertical movement button didn't actually move me down.
 I'll have to debug my program to find the source of this issue.